ipozdeev/it-skills-for-research/sql-basics.md

 ### primary key

-One important restriction is called the 'primary key': it is a field or a collection of fields that uniquely identify one row in a table, such that stating it is enough to understand which observation is referred to.
-When talking about currency, the ISO-3 code uniquely identifies the currency such that knowing it allows to detect the only row with all the relevant attributes.
+One important restriction is called the 'primary key': it is a field or a collection of fields that uniquely identify one row in a table.
+For instance, the ISO-3 code uniquely identifies a currency.
 To the same effect, instead of the ISO-3 code, we could have used a strictly increasing sequence of integers to identify rows, such that at some point CHF would have been assigned an integer which could be used to identify it.
 Indeed, many primary keys in SQL tables are integers derived from an auto-incremented sequence.

 ### foreign keys

-A row from one table can be referenced in a different table using the 'foreign key'; for instance, imagine a table containing countries, each country having several attributes such as the name, the phone code and the official currency.
-The user can put any value in the currency column, of course: maybe the ISO code or the full name, &ndash; but if they choose to put there the primary key from table 'currency', they would add a layer of security by minimizing the chance of typos ('franc' vs 'franck') and also unlock the possibility to quickly look up the attributes of the currency from the other table and make questions such as 'is the currency of switzerland free-floating?' easy to answer.
+A row from one table can be referenced in a different table using the 'foreign key'; for instance, imagine a table for countries, each country having the official name, phone code and currency.
+The user can put any value in the currency column, of course: maybe the ISO code or the full name, &ndash; but putting a primary key from table 'currency' referencing the fiat of interest would add a layer of security (by making typos such as 'franck') and unlock the possibility to quickly look up attributes of the currency from the other table, making questions such as 'is the currency of switzerland free-floating?' easy to answer.

 ### data types